AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Results.md

 Table 3 in Suppl.
 Mat.
 S2.

-To evaluate the theoretical performance of the engine on the full datasets (i.e., session1 and session2 data), a Bayesian logistic model was trained on each session dataset to predict the label of the records from the probability estimated by the engine (see methods for details).
+To evaluate the theoretical performance of the engine on the full datasets (i.e., session 1 and session 2 data), a Bayesian logistic model was trained on each session dataset to predict the label of the records from the probability estimated by the engine (see methods for details).
 The performance of such simple models is quite high (Bayesian R2: 98.1%